ethanhann/EhannFrontendBundle/README.md

 The __Ehann::base.html.twig__ template contains a boilerplate set of Twig blocks and the Modernizr library (version set in composer.json).

-The __Ehann:layouts:bootstrap.html.twig__ template exteneds the Ehann::base.html.twig template and adds __jQuery__, __Twitter Bootstrap__, __Font-Awesome__, __Bootbox__, and __Bootstrap DateTime Picker__.
+The __Ehann:layouts:bootstrap.html.twig__ template extends the Ehann::base.html.twig template and adds __jQuery__, __Twitter Bootstrap__, __Font-Awesome__, __Bootbox__, and __Bootstrap DateTime Picker__.
 With the exception of Font-Awesome, the versions of all of these libraries are controlled by the EhannFrontendBundle's composer.json file.
 Font-Awesome is not installed via composer because of limitations with Assetic - there does not appear to be a way to rewrite fonts using Assetic.
 This means that Font-Awesome cannot locate its font files - not so awesome.

 ### Assetic Filters
 This EhannFrontendBundle also has a tricked-out Assetic configuration with various configured filters for your use.
 The tools associated with these filters are downloaded when you install the module.
 The filters are: